Ardon Bess

-Ardon Bess (born 1941) is a Canadian actor best known for appearing in a Heritage Moment television commercial about the 1958 Springhill mining disaster portraying survivor Maurice Ruddick.
+Ardon Bess (born 1941) is a Canadian actor best known for appearing in a Heritage Minutes short film about the 1958 Springhill mining disaster portraying survivor Maurice Ruddick, and for playing Nestor "The Jester" Best in the sitcom King of Kensington.

 Early life and education

 Bess was born in Kingstown, St. Vincent and the Grenadines.
 After completing his secondary school education in St. Vincent, he became a bank teller.
 Before moving to Canada, Bess was acting in and directing local amateur theatre in Kingstown.
 He moved to Canada in 1964 and first lived in Oakville, Ontario with his father.
 He briefly studied architecture at Ryerson Polytechnical Institute in Toronto.
 Bess was encouraged by a classmate at Ryerson to go to an acting audition which took place after a soccer practice they were both attending.
 Following that audition, Bess was offered his first professional theatre role as Sakini in a production of The Teahouse of the August Moon.
 Subsequently, Bess left Ryerson to attend the National Theatre School of Canada.